mmlacak/crochess/docs/source/libcc/organization.rst

 Linked lists
 ------------

-Link is a :c:`struct` which has a pointer to its own type; links are chained together into linked list.

-Each link has ownership over any pointer it contains, including the link it points to, and -by extension- the rest of a linked list.

-Linked list is simply a pointer to a first item in that list. :c:data:`NULL` pointer is equivalent to empty list.
+Linked lists are described in :ref:`lbl-libcc-concepts-linkedlists`.

-Links have ``Link`` appended to the name, usually of a base entity, and also :c:`next` member, which points to next item in sequence.
+:term:`Link`\s have ``Link`` appended to the name, usually of a base entity, and also :c:`next` member, which points to next item in sequence.

 For instance, for a simple :c:`struct CcPos;`, link would be: